Conduct undergraduate research

 Students in FURI develop an idea under the mentorship of a Fulton Engineering faculty member, then apply for funding.
 Once accepted, they perform research, attend workshops, prepare research summaries and participate in the research symposium.

 Fulton undergraduate students are eligible for two semesters of funding.
+Online Fulton undergraduate students are welcome to apply, too!
 Faculty mentors must be faculty in the Ira A. Fulton Schools of Engineering.
 More eligibility information can be found here.

 Applications for Spring 2017 will open again during Fall 2016.